tuongtranngoc/Language-independent-Entity-Linking/README.md

-# RelationExtraction
-A  implementation of Language-independent Relation Extraction
+A implementation of languague-independent Entity Linking using XGboost Classifier